Supreme Court mulls Virginia ban on mining biggest U.S. uranium deposit

 WASHINGTON (Reuters) - U.S. Supreme Court justices, hearing a challenge to Virginia’s moratorium on uranium mining, struggled on Monday over how far states can go to ban mining of the radioactive metal for public health reasons before overstepping federal law.

-The justices heard an hour of arguments in an appeal by a company called Virginia Uranium, Inc seeking to revive a lawsuit thrown out by a lower court that aimed to invalidate Virginia’s ban, enacted in 1982, because it conflicted with a federal law that regulates nuclear power generation.
+The justices heard an hour of arguments in an appeal by a company called Virginia Uranium, Inc seeking to revive a lawsuit thrown out by a lower court that aimed to invalidate Virginia’s ban, enacted in 1982.
+The company has said that ban conflicts with a federal law regulating nuclear power generation.

-The company, a subsidiary of Vancouver, British Columbia-based Virginia Energy Resources, is seeking to exploit the deposit, valued at about $6 billion.

 Uranium, a main source of fuel for nuclear power plants and material in nuclear warheads, represents a vital resource for electricity and national defense.
-The case could clarify how far states can go in regulating access to uranium resources.
 Virginia enacted its ban on uranium mining amid concerns about environmental and public safety hazards.

 Liberal Justice Stephen Breyer and conservative Justice Samuel Alito signaled that courts should look to the Virginia legislators’ motives in passing the law to determine whether it regulates only mining, as Virginia argues, or tries to curb radiological hazards, a matter that must be left to the federal government.